okfn/opendatasurvey/docs/site-admins/index.md

  * Translate the original Name and Description into your secondary language and enter into the new columns you created
  * Reload Datasets from the site admin page: <http://{your-census-id}.survey.okfn.org/admin>

 #### Translating General Site Content

  * Visit the [Open Data Census translation project on Transifex][transifex]
     * Create an account if you need one
  * Submit translations
- * Notify the Open Data Census Managers on the [discussion forum][discussion-forum] when the translation is complete
+ * Notify the Open Data Census Managers on the [discussion forum][discussion-forum] when the translation is complete.

+__If you require access to the transifex project please let us know in the [discussion forum][discussion-forum]

 ### Customizing the List of Datasets

  * Go into your Config Spreadsheet and select the Datasets sheet
  * Fill out the Datasets sheet following the structure provided.
 You can ignore the Category column.
  * It is important to add reasonably detailed descriptions for the datasets so people are clear what they are looking for and how to answer.
-    * We recommend not having more than ~ 15-17 datasets in your Census
+ * We recommend not having more than ~ 15-17 datasets in your Census.
+Having more datasets might create issues with the Census UI.
  * Ensure the URL value used in the General Config sheet for 'datasets' points to the Datasets sheet.
  * Reload the config